zkLinkProtocol/zklink-intent-url/docs/develop.md

 # zkLink Nova Actions & MagicLink SDK

+> [!NOTE]
+> Actions & MagicLink is in beta and undergoing audit.
+Please [Contact Us](https://t.me/laniakeiaa) if you plan on going live with it.

 Comprehensive Guide for Creating, Registering, and Utilizing Actions with MagicLinks in the zkLink Nova Network

 ## Overview